Dubai, Burj Khalifa

-The famous metro has been opened on September 9, 2009 at 9:09 precisely.
+The famous metro has been opened on September 9, 2009, at 9:09 precisely.
 It has been designed to represent that pearl trading tradition.
 The line mostly goes above the ground.
-Stations are shaped as sea shells and decorated with four elements’ symbols (water, air, earth and fire), which take turns from one train stop to another.
+Stations are shaped like seashells and decorated with four elements’ symbols (water, air, earth, and fire), which take turns from one train stop to another.

 Still, if you are in Dubai for the first time and it’s not that easy to choose from all those „places to visit in Dubai“ listed in travel guide books, the best way to go is by the sightseeing bus.
 It’s an open bus, it goes in two lines, round trips last for four or five hours, but you can always hop on or off.

-One-day ticket is 50 euros, and with it you get headphones and a guide recorded in 10 languages, unlimited bottles of water and entrance tickets for some museums.
-Two-day tour is 10 euros more.
+A one-day ticket is 50 euros, and with it you get headphones and a guide recorded in 10 languages, unlimited bottles of water and entrance tickets for some museums.
+The two-day tour is 10 euros more.

-The bus will take you by the Burj al Arab Hotel which was one of the most luxurious at the time it was built, with its 7 stars, helicopter that brings guests from the airport, restaurants within a huge aquarium etc. Then you will pass by the World Trade Center building, erected in 1979 and officially opened by the English queen.
+The bus will take you by the Burj al Arab Hotel which was one of the most luxurious at the time it was built, with its 7 stars, the helicopter that brings guests from the airport, restaurants within a huge aquarium, etc. Then you will pass by the World Trade Center building, erected in 1979 and officially opened by the English Queen.

 When the bus heads from Dubai Mall towards Deira district, expect to twist your neck trying to see the city landmark.

-Next to Dubai Mall there is the famous Burj Khalifa, world’s tallest tower (of course!).
+Next to Dubai Mall, there is the famous Burj Khalifa, the world’s tallest tower (of course!).

 The tower was finished in 2010 and it reaches more than 828 meters.
 The highest restaurant in the world is on its 122nd floor.
-It’s possible to go up by its fast elevators to 124th floor where you will find a large Observation Deck with 360 degrees view over the whole city.
+It’s possible to go up by its fast elevators to the 124th floor where you will find a large Observation Deck with 360 degrees view over the whole city.
 It costs 20 euros.
-There is also a prestige Armani Hotel inside the tower, which was created by the famous designer.
+There is also a prestigious Armani Hotel inside the tower, which was created by a famous designer.